+Both Exxon Mobil and Chevron have a strong financial risk profile.

 Profitability

 The Return on Equity (ROE) of Chevron is 23.75%, lower than that of Exxon Mobil with ROE of 27.26%.
-This is mainly because of higher leverage of Exxon Mobil 1.1x as against that of 0.72x of Chevron.
+This is mainly because of higher leverage of Exxon Mobil 1.1 times as against that of 0.72x of Chevron.

 Liquidity

 Chevron is highly solvent reflected by its liquidity ratios.
-The total cash and cash equivalents was $20.1 billion as on December 2011.In 2011, Chevron’s cash flow from the operating activities was $41.1 billion, which was more than adequate to fund $27.4 billion of company’s capital and exploratory program and to make dividend payments of $6.1 billion to shareholders.
+The total cash and cash equivalents was $20.1 billion as on December 2011.In 2011, Chevron’s cash flow provided by the operating activities was $41.1 billion, which was more than adequate to fund $27.4 billion of company’s capital and exploratory program and to make dividend payments of $6.1 billion to shareholders.
 Net working capital was positive with current assets of $53.23 billion and current liabilities of $33.6 billion.
 Exxon Mobil is also highly liquid with cash and cash equivalent of $13.1 billion as on December 2011.Cash provided by operating activities totaled $55.3 billion in 2011, $6.9 billion higher than 2010.
 The internally generated cash flow is more than adequate to meet majority of Exxon Mobil’s financial requirements.
 The net working capital of Exxon Mobil was negative due to higher current liabilities of $77.5 billion exceeded total current assets of $73.0 billion at year-end 2011.
-The higher current liability is due to the company’s ability to stretch the payment days to its suppliers and to collect receivables quickly from its customers.
-This is evident from the Days receivables and Days payable ratios of 73 days and 28 days respectively for the year ended December 2011.
+The higher current liability is due to the company’s ability to stretch itspayment days to its suppliers.
+This is evident from Days payable ratios of 73 days and 28 days respectively for the year ended December 2011.

-Company Outlook
+Leverage:

+In 2011, the total debt of Chevron is $10.02 billion and that of ExxonMobil was $17.03 billion.
+The total debt to Equity ratio is higher for ExxonMobil is primarily due to its higher current liabilities, which comprises around 46% of its total liabilities.

+Summary

 Common to other commodity dependence companies, Chevron financial suffered as the world economy slowed down and demand for energy consumption lessen during the 2008 Financial Crisis.
 However, within the last 3 year (2011, 2010, and 2009), we see a progressive improvement in all measuring-metrics of the company financial health.
 These continuous improvements suggest the company ability to weather difficult economy condition as well as managing cost.
 Hence, we believe Chevron will continue to experience steady growth and increase in profit through 2012.